potatolondon/djangae/docs/cloud_run.md

 you can simply install the [django-cloud-connectors](https://gitlab.com/potato-oss/google-cloud/django-gcloud-connectors) sister project into your application and configure the `DATABASES` setting as described in the [Installation](installation.md) section.
+This can be used without installing Djangae, although you'll miss out on all of Djangae's great features.

 Below is a non-exhaustive list of differences between running Djangae on Cloud Run compared to App Engine.